Solo travelling: the good, the bad & the ugly

 The ugly:

 You can feel alone and lonely in the most beautiful destinations.
 It may only hit you after a while because initially, you have that feeling of freedom and excitement.
 But eventually, that wears off, and sometimes you experience the most amazing locations on your own.
-Which is good on one hand because you really learn to enjoy your own company.
+Which is good on one hand, because you really learn to enjoy your own company.
 But when you spend a few weeks or months in a great location but don't seem to find the right kind of people to share the experience with, you can feel pretty lonely.
 Depending on the length of your trip, this may not occur because, in my experience, this is more like a 4-5 week mark when this issue arises, but it's definitely something to be aware of.

-I hope you found this honest take on solo female traveling insightful.
+I hope you found this honest take on solo female travelling insightful.
 Obviously, it's all my personal experience and doesn't necessarily apply to everyone, but I hope that it will give someone the courage to book that trip and embark on their own adventures as solo female travellers.

 And if you’re looking for a way to feel more grounded while travelling, don’t forget to grab my free Travel Wellness Routine Builder.
 It’s packed with simple tools like a printable checklist, self-care prompts, and mini rituals to help you feel more at home—wherever the journey takes you.